Photograph by: @thomashorvat_

 While Wexford is #BestForSun, there’s no doubt that it still rains in our corner of Ireland’s Ancient East but that’s not to say you’ve got to stop having fun in County Wexford.
-Our county still has so much to discover even when it does rain! #KeepDiscovering Wexford this Autumn with an abundance of the best things to do during a rainy day in Wexford.
-From bowling alleys, arcades and historical venues to events, festivals and so much more, #WexfordMemories can still be fulfilled even in the most unpredicted elements!
+Our county still has so much to discover even when it does rain! #KeepDiscovering Wexford this autumn with an abundance of the best things to do on a rainy day in Wexford.
+From bowling alleys, arcades and historical venues to events, festivals and so much more indoor activities, #WexfordMemories can still be fulfilled even in the most unpredicted elements!

-This week’s #TravelTuesday tip: Now that Autumn has finally appeared with indoor activities and new events appealing to our visitors and locals, we advise you to book early to avoid disappointment.
+Our #TravelTuesday tip: Now that autumn is here and rainy days are a factor in Ireland to consider, when making plans for indoor activities, just note that everyone else will have the same idea so we advise you book early to avoid disappointment.
 We also suggest checking the opening hours of the location you may be visiting to ensure you make the most of your plans in Wexford.
 And as always, remember to make the best #WexfordMemories along the way during your stay.

 So, you know when people ‘save it for a rainy day,’ now is your perfect opportunity to do so!
-We’ve compiled a list of places we suggest you visit when in Wexford as the weather allows:
+We’ve compiled a list of places to visit and things to do on a rainy day in Wexford:

 While Wexford has an array of things to do when the weather isn’t on your side during time in Wexford, our events and festivals directory has your back!
-From the Wexford Spiegeltent Festival, Wexford Arts Festival and Wexford Festival Opera to musical acts from Melanie O’Reilly, The Ivy Sisters and Kevin Lawlor Quintet among a huge variety of family fun over the Autumn and Winter months, there’s no doubt you’ll find something to fill your time in Wexford…even if it does rain during your stay.
+From live music, comedy, arts, crafts and a huge variety of family fun over the year, there’s no doubt you’ll find something to fill your time in Wexford…even if it does rain during your stay.
 For more of ‘What’s On’ in Wexford, click this link!
 Wexford is #BestForSun but even when it’s not, it’s always #BestForFun!

 Pirates Cove is a family-run, family fun attraction in North Wexford’s seaside village of Courtown.
 While some of Pirate Cove’s activities are based outside and can be caught during breaks in the rain, there’s plenty to do inside of the establishment.
 From games arcades, a casino and bowling alley to so much more, Pirate’s Cove has it all.
 Whether it’s a family day out or a fun night with friends, there’s sure to be fun made without worrying if the weather has an impact on your plans.